 Inna works also in other directions of the visual arts, notably creating musical video-essays and short films based on her and her husband’s art series.
 Many of Inna’s short films have been acquired by the leading art museums and art libraries in Europe, USA, and world-wide.
 Among her special genres for this direction is photo- and video-essay based on her scholar extensive research, in which she exams the inter-connection between culture, history and mentality.

 Inna was a special guest artist with several projects for the European Parliament including Shining Souls.
 Champions Of Humanity in memory of Elie Wiesel and in commemoration of The International Holocaust Remembrance Day ( 2017) and The Route at the European Parliament (2012).
-She was the only invited guest-artist at the commemoration of the 100th anniversary of the restoration of the famous Campanilla at St Marc Square in Venice, as well as at a special exhibition Amarcord Forever, Homage to Italian Cinema in conjunction with the 69th Venice Film Festival.
-She has hold two special exhibitions as the invited guest-artist at the VII International Musical Collection Festival in the St Petersburg Academic Philharmonic, as well as at the Opening of the Vilnius Public Jewish Library.
+She was the only invited guest-artist at the commemoration of the 100th anniversary of the restoration of the famous Campanilla at St Marc Square in Venice, as well as at a special exhibition of her Amarcord Forever, Homage to Italian Cinema project in conjunction with the 69th Venice Film Festival.
+She has hold two special exhibitions as the invited guest-artist at the VII International Musical Collection Festival in the St Petersburg Academic Philharmonic, as well as at the Opening of the Vilnius Public Jewish Library which hosts the special art collection commissioned to Inna Rogatchi.

 Shining Souls.
 Champions of Humanity in its Helsinki Edition has been also exhibited as a special memorial art project at the Parliament of Finland in Helsinki ( 2018).
-The project is invited to participate in many exhibitions in various European capitals, and it is planned the US tour of it, after the covid-2019 pandemic.
+The project is invited to participate in many exhibitions in various European capitals, and it is planned the US tour of it.